justinsilvestre/algofonia/README.md

     }
    ```

 Now, once the `/listen` page is opened and the music has started, you'll start receiving messages for certain events from the room, all in JSON format.
 Currently, you should receive events with type `SCHEDULE_BEAT` events as well as `MOTION_INPUT`.
-You can find their structure documented in the file [/app/WebsocketMessage.ts](./app/WebsocketMessage.ts).
+You can find their structure documented **with the `MessageToServer` data type** in the file [/app/WebsocketMessage.ts](./app/WebsocketMessage.ts).

 ## Learn Next.js